 learn resilience and increase resourcefulness

-improve social interaction skills and develop clearer communication
+improve social skills and develop clearer communication

 develop better coping mechanisms

 create a clearer sense of values, life ambitions and long term goals